How to Fix ERR_CONNECTION_REFUSED?

 The wrong configuration settings in your network, be it on proxy settings, disallow connection.

-In the Windows OS, go to Control Panel > Internet Options > Connections tab > LAN settings, then remove the checkmark that says to use a proxy server for your LAN.
+- In the Windows OS, go to Control Panel > Internet Options > Connections tab > LAN settings, then remove the check mark that says to use a proxy server for your LAN.

 Flush DNS Cache